Choosing the Right Therapist in Pennsylvania: What to Know (2026)

 Q: How do I know if a therapist is a good fit?

 A: A good fit usually means you feel safe, respected, and understood.
-You do not have to feel instantly comfortable, but you should feel like progress is possible.
+You do not have to feel instantly comfortable, but you should feel like progress is possible and that communication improves over time.

 Q: Is online therapy really as effective as in-person therapy?